SirPhemmiey/express-coding-challenge/readme.md

 ## Get all books:

-`GET /books/get`
+`GET /books/get` OR `GET /books`

-No Authentication required, returns a success message and books array
+Authentication required, returns a success message and books array

 ### Running Test